Aurora Levins Morales: Career

 Levins Morales is one of the 18 Latina feminist women who participated in the gatherings of the Latina Feminist Group, which culminated with the publication of Telling to Live: Latina Feminist Testimonios in 2001.

-In 2013, she self-published Kindling: Writings On the Bod through her own Palabrera Press.
+In 2013, she self-published Kindling: Writings On the Body through her own Palabrera Press.
 This was followed in 2014 by Cosecha and Other Stories collecting memoir and short fiction by Levins Morales and her mother.
 In 2015 she signed a contract with Duke University Press for a new edition of Medicine Stories, subtitled Essays for Radicals which was released in April, 2019 with twelve new and nine substantially revised essays.
-In August, 2019 she published a collection of prose poems entitled Silt, about the Mississippi River and the Caribbean Sea, exploring their natural and social landscapes.
+In August 2019, she published a collection of prose poems entitled Silt, about the Mississippi River and the Caribbean Sea, exploring their natural and social landscapes.

 She is a member of the advisory board of Jewish Voice for Peace and is active in the organization's Jews of Color Caucus.
 She is a contributing editor of Unruly.org, the online publication of the caucus.

 Disability and health activism

 Levins Morales lives with multiple disabilities and chronic illnesses, including epilepsy, several brain injuries, fibromyalgia, chronic fatigue and Environmental Illness (also known as Multiple Chemical Sensitivities.)
 In 2007 she had a stroke and began using a wheelchair, which allowed her to become part of the disability arts community in the Bay Area.
 In 2009 she became a commissioned artist with Sins Invalid, a disabled artists' performance project that "explores the themes of sexuality, embodiment and the disabled body" and centers disabled artists of color and gender variant disabled artists.
 She was also a commissioned artist in 2011, and appears briefly in the film Sins Invalid.

 In 2009, she traveled to Cuba for medical care, and received two month-long cycles of treatment at the Centro Internacional de Restauración Neurológica in Havana, as a result of which she no longer uses a wheelchair.
-In 2010 she was forced to leave her home because of environmental issues, and began designing a non-toxic mobile home, which she named the Vehicle for Change.
-It is currently under construction in Somerville, MA.
+In 2010, she was forced to leave her home because of environmental issues, and began designing a non-toxic mobile home, which she named the Vehicle for Change.

+Since late 2019, Levins Morales has lived in Maricao, Puerto Rico.

 Levins Morales is active in the emerging Disability Justice movement and speaks and writes about the politics of disability.
-Throughout all these years, she still continues to provide a voice through writing for individuals in search of their self identities.

 Personal and family life

 After her mother, Rosario, died in 2011, Aurora Levins Morales moved in with her father in his Cambridge, Massachusetts, home.

 She has two brothers, Ricardo and Alejandro.
 Ricardo Levins Morales is a poster artist and organizer in Minneapolis.
 Alejandro Levins is an entrepreneur in Western Massachusetts.

 Her brother Ricardo's son, Manny Phesto, is a Minneapolis-based hip-hop artist.

+Aurora Levins Morales has a daughter, Alicia Raquel Morales, who was born in 1988.
+Alicia is a genderqueer Boricua dancer and artist who grew up in the Bay Area, with roots in Puerto Rico, and is now based in Brooklyn.